BodenMcHale/Lua_Quick_Guide/README.md

 ## Print Statements

+Print statements are used to output text or values to the console.
+They are essential for debugging and displaying information to the user.

 ```lua
 print("Hello, developer")
 ```

 ## Comments

+Comments are used to add explanations or notes within the code.
+They are ignored by the Lua interpreter and are solely for the benefit of programmers reading the code.

 ```lua
 -- This is an example of a comment in Lua